shri11081999/Time-series-Forecasting/README.md

 * **Performance**: The model's performance was validated by comparing the predicted values with actual historical data, showing a close alignment.

 These results demonstrate the effectiveness of time series forecasting in predicting BHEL material code pricing trends and provide valuable insights for strategic planning.
-## Model Training

-* Trained models on both raw images and feature-extracted data.

-* Fine-tuned a ResNet-V2 model to achieve the highest classification accuracy.
 ## Contributing

 Contributions are welcome!
 Please feel free to fork this repository.